AviatrixSystems/Docs/HowTos/azuregwlaunch.rst

   #.
 Click the resource group created by Aviatrix Controller.
 The resource group should have a prefix "av-".
 Click Activity Log.
   #.
 Click the error message in red color.
   #.
 The specific error message should have a Summary tab and a JSON tab.
   #.
-Click the JSON tab to examine the detailed error message, show as below
+Click the JSON tab to examine the detailed error message, as shown below:

 |image0|